MindPetalSoftwareSolutions/VerticalApps-UIPath-Terraform/README.md

-# Terraform & AWS => ♥ UiPath Orchestrator.
+# Terraform & AWS => UiPath Orchestrator.
 Steps to provision Orchestrator on AWS in ASG (Auto scaling group):
 1. Install terraform  v0.12.3 (https://learn.hashicorp.com/terraform/getting-started/install.html).
 2. Complete the variables.tf file (see inputs below).
 For Orchestrator hardware requirements and EC2 types, check : https://aws.amazon.com/ec2/instance-types/  and https://orchestrator.uipath.com/docs/hardware-requirements-orchestrator.
-3. Change directory to path of the Orchestrator plan (cd C:\path\to\orchestrator\plan).
+3. Change directory to path of repository.
+4. Run : ` export AWS_ACCESS_KEY_ID="accesskey" `
+5. Run : ` export AWS_SECRET_ACCESS_KEY="secretkey" `
+6. Run : ` export AWS_DEFAULT_REGION="us-east-1" `
-4. Run : ` terraform init `
+7. Run : ` terraform init `
-5. Run : ` terraform plan `
+8. Run : ` terraform apply `
-6. Check the plan of the resources to be deployed and type ` yes ` if you agree with the plan.
+9. Check the plan of the resources to be deployed and type ` yes ` if you agree with the plan.
-7. Wait 20-30 mins and enjoy!
+10. Wait 20-30 mins and enjoy!
 The password of the Orchestrator is the password used to ` orchestrator_password ` variable.
+11. To tear down the infrastructure Run : ` terraform destroy `

 ## Terraform version
 Terraform v0.12.3